jbush001/NyuziProcessor/tests/cosimulation/README.md

 ## Instruction Selection for Random Program Generation

-An unbiased random distribution of instructions doesn't give very good coverage.
+An unbiased random distribution of instructions doesn't give great coverage.
 For example, a branch squashes instructions in the pipeline.
 If the test program issues branches too often, it will mask issues with instruction dependencies.
 Also, if it uses the full range of 32 registers as operands and destinations of instructions, RAW dependencies between instructions will be uncommon.

 For that reason, this uses _constrained_ random instruction generation, which is described in more detail below.
-It also imposes additional constraints to prevent bad program behavior.
+It also imposes extra constraints to prevent bad program behavior.

 ### Branches